Work experience: a crucial means of getting into graduate social work careers

 Work experience in social care is essential to enable an applicant to experience the sorts of difficulties that people encounter.

 The length of experience required by most social work course providers varies from around four months to a year.
-You will need to check individual entry requirements carefully, including whether the work should have been undertaken before interview or by the start of the course.
+You will need to check individual entry requirements carefully, including whether the work experience should have been undertaken before interview or by the start of the course.
 A wide range of work experience is generally acceptable, including paid work in statutory, voluntary or private settings, or voluntary work in any social care setting.
-Mark points out that a portfolio of different sorts of social care experience can be useful for applicants and that the most important criterion would be that any work experience undertaken should be 'demonstrably connected to the practice of social workers'.
+A portfolio of different sorts of experience can be useful.

 What is relevant experience?